srujanateki7/E-commerece-Kraya/README.md

 # E-commerece-Kraya

-It is a sample website website for mobile phones
+It is a sample website for mobile phones